FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_route_step_transformations/t_st_replace.md

 ### Source file encoding

-Encoding of the file that will be transformed specified by the name of a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supported character set.
-The **Source file encoding:** field has an auto-complete function that lists matching <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supported character sets.
+Encoding of the file that will be transformed specified by the name of a {{< SecureTransport/componentshortname  >}} supported character set.
+The **Source file encoding:** field has an auto-complete function that lists matching {{< SecureTransport/componentshortname  >}} supported character sets.

 ### Output file encoding

-Encoding of the file that will be produced specified by the name of a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supported character set.
-The **Output file encoding:** field has an auto-complete function that lists matching <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supported character sets.
+Encoding of the file that will be produced specified by the name of a {{< SecureTransport/componentshortname  >}} supported character set.
+The **Output file encoding:** field has an auto-complete function that lists matching {{< SecureTransport/componentshortname  >}} supported character sets.

 <span id="Post"></span>